ethlas-1/bithoven/README.md

 ## About This Project

-Welcome to the Gambit Algorithmic Trading System AKA Bithoven!
+Welcome to the Bithoven, Gambit's Algorithmic Trading System.
 Bithoven lets you run your own customized investment strategy on the Gambit contract deployed on the Base network.
 With Bithoven, you can buy and sell player bits (represented by their web3 address in the contract) based on numerous signals and trends (e.g., bits in circulation, win rate, trading activity on the most recent block, and much more!).
 All of this can be done from your own desktop (or in the cloud) with very minimal system requirements.

 By following the instructions in this guide, you will be able to set up and run your own Bithoven bot for trading on the Gambit contract.
 Happy trading!